United Republic of Tanzania

 Economy

-The economy in Tanzania has experienced rapid growth in recent years and is one of the fastest-growing economies in the world.
-Between 2010 and 2019, Tanzania’s GDP annual growth was 6%-7% on average.
+The economy in Tanzania has experienced steady growth in recent years and remains one of the faster-growing economies in Sub-Saharan Africa.
+Between 2010 and 2019, Tanzania’s GDP annual growth was 6%–7% on average.
 On 1 July 2020, following Tanzania’s increase in GNI per capita from $1,020 in 2018 to $1,080 in 2019, Tanzania’s status was upgraded from being low income to lower-middle income as its 2019 GNI per capita surpassed the threshold of $1,036 for lower-middle income status.

 Trade